csalpha/nextjs-tailwind-ecommerce/README.md

     5. implement Auth function in app.js
     6. create unauthorized.jsx to redirect user to this page if user is not logged in
     7. redirect user to the payment screen

+14. Implement Payment Method Screen to get the payment method from the user

+    1. create payment method screen in payment.jsx (dispaly payment methods)
+    2. add default button class in globals.css
+    3. create a case for saving payment method in the Store.jsx (save payment method in context)